 Set in this pretty medieval village, with its half-timbered houses, this restaurant is a little pocket of France.
 Menu’s change on a weekly basis, but are based on traditional – rather than innovative influences.

-Expect the likes of ‘Gravadlax and Onion Quiche’; 'Home-Smoked Chicken & Sage Ravioli with Sautéed Girolle Mushrooms' and ‘Terrine of Foie Gras and Pork Confit’ to begin.
+Expect the likes of ‘Gravadlax and Onion Quiche’; 'Home-Smoked Chicken & Sage Ravioli with Sautéed Girolle Mushrooms'; ‘Vegetable Tian’ and ‘Terrine of Foie Gras and Pork Confit’ to begin.

-Perhaps ‘Poached Halibut Fillet with a Orange Butter Sauce’; 'Rack of Lamb with Thyme Jus'; 'Calf’s Liver with Fresh Raspberries’; 'English Veal Sweetbread, Braised with Port and Morel Mushrooms with Glazed Salsify' or ‘Fillet of Beef with Boulangère Potatoes’ to follow.
+Perhaps ‘Poached Halibut Fillet with a Orange Butter Sauce’; 'Rack of Lamb with Thyme Jus'; 'Calf’s Liver with Fresh Raspberries’; 'English Veal Sweetbread, Braised with Port and Morel Mushrooms with Glazed Salsify'; ‘French Pigeon, Roasted on the Bone, with Beetroot Purée’ or ‘Fillet of Beef with Boulangère Potatoes’ to follow.